TED talks inspire change.

 #6 How AI can enhance our memory, work, and social lives by Tom Gruber

-What he dares ask bugs us all – where does awesome technology land?
+What did he dare to ask bugs us all – where does awesome technology land?
 Have we done nothing from the era of the moon landing in 1969?

 Are the mobile apps all that we can do?